chauff/cse1500-web-transcripts/_lectures/css.md

 :point_up: Here, `body` is a **selector**, `background-color` and `color` are **properties** and `#ffff00` as well as `gold` are **values**.
 You know the difference between a `class` and an `id` attribute and how to use both.

-*Note*: In this example :point_up: the color value is represented by its hex value.
+*Note*: In this example :point_up: one color value is represented by its hex value, another one by name.
 Throughout this transcript, we often use color names - there are more than 140 color names that all modern browsers recognize ([a nicely formatted list on is available on Wikipedia](https://en.wikipedia.org/wiki/Web_colors#X11_color_names)).
 Besides hex values, colors can also be represented by their `rgba` values (red, green, blue, alpha).
 We suggest [convertingcolors.com](https://convertingcolors.com/) as one option to convert between different color formats.

 Lastly, you know about CSS resets and `!important` which overrides all other declarations.